The Bereavement Network of Hawai‘i offers many resources available for support and information about grief and bereavement.

 - Download the Bereavement Network of Hawaii list (PDF) (Updated 3-4 times a year, see the PDF’s footer for the current date)

-Please bear in mind that groups may be suspended due to recommendations by the CDC in response to COVID-19.
+Please bear in mind that groups may be suspended or moved to zoom meetings due to recommendations by the CDC in response to COVID-19.
 Please be sure to call or email first before attending any of the listed support groups.

 Dealing with GRIEF: A Series of 5 Short, Powerful Videos

 To help address complex trauma, the Hospice and Palliative Nurses Foundation (HPNF) has teamed up with the Hospice and Palliative Nurses Association (HPNA), the Social Work Hospice and Palliative Care Network (SWHPN), the Association of Professional Chaplains (APC), and the Oncology Nursing Society (ONS) to bring you complimentary innovative resources on grief education.